720kb/yogurl/README.md

 ###Contributing

-We will be much grateful if you help us to grow and improve the project.
+We are much grateful if you help us to grow and improve the project.
-Contribute by forking, opening issues, pull requests and whatever.
+Contribute by forking, opening issues, pull requests or whatever.

 ###License